zhuchini/100-days-of-code/log.md

 **Today's Progress**: Continued with ES6 Challenges from FreeCodeCamp

 **Thoughts**: My motivation today was very low and I did the bare minimum.
 I do not like Destructuring Assignment because I think I'm used to Ruby and it's much easier.

+### Day 8: June 16

+**Today's Progress**: Currently at 50% of the ES6 Challenges from FreeCodeCamp.

+**Thoughts**: I had to go back and check the JavaScript Curriculum on how to iterate.
+I am too familiar with Ruby itirations.